hashgraph/hedera-sdk-java/SDK_ANATOMY.md

 This is the best way to think about the members of the `Transaction` class.
 Even if your transaction will not be chunked, internally, the `Transaction` object will be set up like a chunked transaction with only one chunk, and the methods of `Transaction` are generally written to be compatible with the behavior of a chunked transaction.  `ChunkedTransaction` overrides the `freezeWith()` method to create multiple rows in the 2D array.

-There is a `nextTransactionIndex`, which operates similarly to the `nextNodeIndex` in `Executable`.
-Together, they specify the coordinate of an element in the 2D array.
+There is a `transactionIds` field of type `LockableList<TransactionId>`, which operates similarly to the `nodeAccountIds` lockable list in `Executable`.
+Together, the indices of `nodeAccountIds` and `transactionIds` specify the coordinate of an element in the 2D array.

 Now we can discuss the various parallel arrays in a `Transaction` object and how they're related.  `T` = transaction count, `N` = node count:

-- `List<TransactionId> transactionIds[T]`
+- `LockableList<TransactionId> transactionIds[T]`
 - `List<proto.SignatureMap.Builder> sigPairLists[T*N]`
 - `List<proto.SignedTransaction> innerSignedTransactions[T*N]`
 - `List<proto.Transaction> outerTransactions[T*N]`

 A `TransactionId` is used to uniquely identify each transaction, so that when the same transaction is submitted to multiple nodes, only one transaction with the same ID will be permitted.
 It consists of the `AccountId` of the account who originated the transaction, and the timestamp.

-You may naively assume that the `outerTransactions` list is filled first, and then the `innerSignedTransactions` list is filled with the signed versions of the transactions, but that's incorrect.
 Remember that the name of the proto message that's ultimately sent is `Transaction`, and that `signedTransactionBytes` is a field in the `Transaction` proto message.
-So `innerSignedTransactions` gets populated first, and then `outerTransactions`.
+So `innerSignedTransactions` gets populated first, and then `outerTransactions` gets populated with signed transactions.

 Also be sure to keep in mind that a `SignatureMap` is itself a list of signature pairs, so each element of `sigPairLists` is a list of signature pairs.  `SignatureMap`s permit for a transaction to be signed by multiple accounts.